Web Mapping with the IUENNA Project

 - Download and install QGIS on your computer to start working with geospatial data.

 - Install the qgis2web plugin through the QGIS Plugin Manager.
-This plugin is essential for exporting your QGIS project to a web-based format.

 Examples Using GenAI and qgis2web